-Our host Genevieve Jacobs is joined by Helen Parrotts, an HR manager, who has also worked as a policy and project manager, and a director of HR in private enterprise here in Australia and in the UK.
+Our host Genevieve Jacobs is joined by Helen Parrett, HR manager at BAL Lawyers, who has also worked as a policy and project manager, and a director of HR in private enterprise here in Australia and in the UK.

 We are also joined by Rebecca Richardson.
-Rebecca is part of the Bradley Allen Love employment law team and has a background in the community sector.
-She focuses on protecting the rights of employees by assisting them with letters involving underpayment, unfair dismissal, adverse action discrimination
+Rebecca is part of the Employment Law and Investigations Group at BAL Lawyers and has a background in the community sector.
+She focuses on protecting the rights of employees by assisting them with advice on issues including underpayment, unfair dismissal, adverse action and discrimination.

 For more resources, see our HR Breakfast Club resources below.
 If you have a topic that you would like us to discuss, we would be happy to hear from you, please contact us!

 - What is the role of the HR manager in claims of unfair dismissal